 The Foreign Service strives for diversity to show the best face of America abroad.
 Diversity is one of America's greatest strengths.
 In representing the United States to the world, the Foreign Service aims to reflect and respect our rich heritage and varied backgrounds in its workforce.

-- Be able to obtain a Top Secret Security Clearance.
+- Able to obtain a Top Secret Security Clearance.

-- Be able to obtain an appropriate medical clearance for Foreign Service work.
+- Able to obtain an appropriate medical clearance for Foreign Service work.

 The following are typical duties, performed at various grade levels, in the course of a career as a Foreign Service Construction Engineer.